To take one step closer to your new job you will need to prove your identity for a DBS check.

 Prove your identity for a DBS check using the preferred method

-If you’re going through the application for a Disclosure and Barring Service (DBS) check then the DBS offers you different routes which are affected by your nationality and working status.
+If you’re going through an application for a DBS check then the DBS offers you different routes which are affected by your nationality and working status.

 Route one is the preferred option.

 To complete route one you must have either a current and valid passport, a UK biometric residence permit, a current UK/EU photocard driving licence, a birth certificate (UK, Channel Islands or Isle of Man) issued within 12 months of birth or an adoption certificate (UK and Channel Islands).

 These documents must be originals (not photocopies) and they have to be given to your potential employer.

 You will also need a further two documents from that list, or you could provide trusted government documents (which include items such as HM Forces ID cards and firearms licences) or financial and social history documents (like bank statements, for example).

 At least one of those documents must show your current address.

 Confirming your identity if you can’t complete route one